A table of genus two handlebody-knots with seven crossings: Completeness

 Suppose $D$ is minimal with $7$ crossings and connectivity $2$.
 Then $D$ admits a non-empty maximal system $\mathcal{N}=\{N_1,\cdots,N_k\}$ of prime factors, and the base graph $D_0$ is $3$-connected and minimal.
-Since $D$ has only $7$ crossings and a non-trivial knot has at least $3$ crossings, we have $k=2$, and
+Since $D$ has only $7$ crossings and a non-trivial knot has at least $3$ crossings, we have $k\leq 2$, namely,

 where $K_1,K_2$ are the prime knots induced by $N_1,N_2$, respectively.
 The base graph $\Gamma_0$ cannot be a trivial spatial handcuff since $V$ admits no minimal diagram with connectivity $1$.
 If $\Gamma_0$ is a trivial spatial $\theta$-graph, then, since $k\leq 2$, there is an edge in $D$ joining the two trivalent vertices.
-Thus an IH-move along that edge turns $D$ into a minimal diagram with connectivity $1$, contradicting our assumption.
-As a result, $\Gamma_0$ is non-trivial, and hence $D_0$ has at least two crossings, so $k=1$, and $K_1$ is prime and has at most five crossings, and $\Gamma_0$ has at most four crossings.
+Applying an IH-move along the edge turns $D$ into a diagram with connectivity $1$ without changing the number of crossings, contradicting our assumption.
+As a result, the base graph $\Gamma_0$ is non-trivial, and hence $D_0$ has at least two crossings.
+This implies $k=1$, and $K_1$ has at most five crossings, and $\Gamma_0$ has at most four crossings.

 Since prime knots up to five crossings are all invertible, the set $\Gamma_0\# K_1$ contains at most six elements, depending on the arc in $\Gamma_0$ where the $2$-sum is performed and the chirality of $K_1$.
 Note that handlebody-knots so produced might not have seven crossings.